-Unsurprisingly, there is a correlation between this measure of the Southern Ocean storm belt position and the significant wave height across the southern coast of Australia (Hemer et al., 2009).
-Larger wave heights for positive phases of SAM during Austral autumn and winter (positive correlation), but a negative correlation between SAMI and wave height during Austral summer months was identified (Hemer et al., 2009).
-Liu et al. (2022) confirmed these results with a high-resolution wave model for Bass Strait (see Fig. 1(b) for specific study area) but suggested a weaker relationship during summer months when locally generated waves became more significant.
+As expected, there is a correlation between the Southern Ocean storm belt position and the significant wave height across the southern coast of Australia (Hemer et al., 2009).
+Larger wave heights for positive phases of SAM during Austral autumn and winter (positive correlation), and negative correlation between SAMI and wave height during Austral summer months was identified by Hemer et al. (2009).
+Liu et al. (2022) confirmed these results with a high-resolution wave model for Bass Strait (see Fig. 1) for specific study area) but suggested a weaker relationship during summer months when locally generated waves became more significant.
 Due to its link to the wave climate variability, it is hypothesised that SAM could be a driving factor for beach rotation at embayed beaches exposed to the Southern Ocean swells.
-By identifying a relationship between beach rotation and the SAM climate index, coastal scientists will be able to predict shoreline change more accurately at longer timescales.
+By identifying a relationship between beach rotation and the SAM climate index, it is possible to predict shoreline changes more accurately at longer timescales.
 Also, SAMI values have shown a long-trend to more positive values associated with climate change (Fogt and Marshall, 2020).
-Hence, any relationship between shoreline variability and SAM may be used to better predict coastal change into the future.
+Hence, any relationship between shoreline variability and SAM may be used to predict coastal change into the future more accurately.

-This research used freely available satellite imagery to measure the shoreline position between 1987 and 2020 (inclusive) at a sandy embayed beach on the southern coast of Australia.
-The timescales and magnitude of beach rotation were then assessed by comparing shoreline position at either end of the embayment using beach transects.
-Further analysis was conducted using principal component analysis applied to the spatio-temporal variability in the shoreline position data.
-Beach rotation at the seasonal timescale and its relationship to the different phases of SAM was a particular focus of the results.
+This research used freely available satellite imagery to measure the shoreline position between 1987 and 2020 (inclusive) at a sandy embayed beach on the southern coast of Australia, called ….
+The timescales and magnitude of beach rotation were assessed by comparing shoreline positions at either end of the embayment using beach transects.
+Further analysis was conducted using principal component analysis applied to the spatio-temporal variability of the shoreline position data.
+Beach rotation at the seasonal timescale and its relationship to the different phases of SAM was a particular focus of the investigation?.
 Applications for future research at other beaches exposed to the Southern Ocean swells, and for coastal geoscience and engineering are then discussed.